coroot/coroot/docs/docs/metrics/cluster-agent.md

  * It gathers database metrics by discovering databases through Coroot's Service Map and Kubernetes control-plane.
 Using the credentials provided by Coroot or via Kubernetes annotations, the agent connects to the identified databases such as Postgres, MySQL, Redis, Memcached, and MongoDB, collects database-specific metrics, and sends them to Coroot using the Prometheus Remote Write protocol.
  * The agent can be integrated with AWS to discover RDS and ElastiCache clusters and collect their telemetry data.
+ * The agent discovers and scrapes [custom metrics](/metrics/custom-metrics) from annotated pods.

 ## Postgres